An in-depth report on the health risks of smoking and how to quit.

 Some studies suggest that smoking becomes more widespread when it is cheaper to buy cigarettes.
 For example, states that have low taxes on cigarettes have a high proportion of smokers.
 Making it more expensive to smoke may reduce the number of smokers.
 Education and smoking prevention programs can reduce the number of smokers.
 However, of revenue gathered by states from tobacco taxes and tobacco industry legal settlements, overall spending on smoking prevention is well below the levels recommended by the CDC.

-Nicotine is the chemical in cigarettes that makes them addictive.
+Nicotine is the chemical in cigarettes and other forms of tobacco that makes them addictive.
 About 85% of smokers are addicted to nicotine.
 Higher levels of nicotine in a cigarette can make it harder to quit smoking.
 The amount of nicotine in cigarettes has increased compared to two decades ago.
 Chemicals are also usually added or the cigarette manufacturing process modified to purposefully increase the free nicotine content or the potency of the inhaled smoke and deliver a more powerful "kick".
 Higher nicotine levels have been found in all cigarette categories, including "light" brands.

 Some researchers consider nicotine to be as addictive as heroin.
 In fact, nicotine has actions similar to heroin and cocaine, and it affects the same area of the brain as these drugs.